-Since infants can’t be vaccinated until they’re eight weeks old, they are particularly vulnerable during their first few weeks of life.
-When adults and teenagers are infected with a mild case of pertussis, they may not show symptoms and may unknowingly spread the disease to your baby.
+Whooping cough is spread like a common cold, through coughing or sneezing.
+When adults and teens are infected with a mild case of pertussis, they may not show symptoms and may unknowingly spread the disease to your baby.

 How to protect your baby from whooping cough

 With Tdap, the level of antibodies in your body declines over time.
 This means a woman needs to be immunized during every pregnancy for maximum benefit to each baby.

 Maternal vaccination during pregnancy isn’t a perfect solution.
 Infants whose mothers received the vaccination during pregnancy can still catch pertussis.
 But we know that babies whose moms received Tdap vaccinations during the third trimester are much less likely to become ill than those whose moms waited until after delivery.

-Decrease your infant's risk of exposure
+Decrease your baby’s risk of exposure

 A second strategy for protecting your baby is called “cocooning.”
 By making sure people who come into contact with your baby are vaccinated against pertussis, you can reduce the likelihood your newborn will be exposed to the infection.
 Encourage family members, babysitters, and friends to get a Tdap shot at least two weeks before they meet the baby.
 The vaccine is widely available at retail pharmacies and doctors’ offices.